Skip to content

 Key Findings

-The official 17:31:18 EDT University Police advisory simultaneously announced 'no evidence that suggests the threat is credible' AND canceled an additional full day of classes, an unusual pairing
+The official 17:31:18 EDT University Police advisory simultaneously announced 'no evidence that suggests the threat is credible' and canceled an additional full day of classes, citing an abundance of caution and the approach of spring break

 Outcome